 Security Left Shift (DevSecOps)

-Run the SCA tools over open source and their dependencies to find security, licensing, and maintenance concerns.
-This would mean ensuring open source components adhere to the stipulations of their licenses to avoid licensing-related legal issues.
-Xygeni gives visibility into license risks and helps in their compliance with complete license scanning.
+Run SCA tools on open-source components and their dependencies to address security, licensing, and maintenance concerns.
+Furthermore, ensure open-source components comply with their licenses to avoid legal issues.
+Xygeni provides complete license scanning, helping teams manage license risks and maintain compliance.

 2. Automate Testing and Continuous Integration/Continuous Deployment (CI/CD)